Garnik645/cpp_problems/doc/bitset.md

 # Bitset
-The class template bitset represents a fixed-size sequence of N bits.
+The class bitset represents a fixed-size sequence of N bits.
 Bitsets can be manipulated by standard logic operators and converted from strings and integers.
 ```c++
   int N;